1.

 further information.

-some of the many
+some of

 fish commonly seen